apify/actor-content-checker/README.md

 | screenshotSelector | String | Screenshot selector | .col-full.block-lg .flex | no
 | sendNotificationTo | String | Email address | info@apify.com | yes

-## OUTPUT
+## Output

-Once the actor finishes, it will update a content and screenshot in a named Key-Value store associated with the actor / task.
+Once the actor finishes, it will update content and screenshot in a named key-value store associated with the actor/task.

 If the content changed, another actor is called to send an email notification.

-Here's an example of an email notification with previous data, current data and 2 screenshots:
+Here's an example of an email notification with previous data, changed data, and two screenshots:
 <img src="https://apify-uploads-prod.s3.amazonaws.com/XMuiubsWzSFbcQEhs-Screen_Shot_2019-01-02_at_23.23.51.png" style="max-width: 100%" />